PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 ## Conclusion

 We tested several ways to classify Devanagari characters.
-The first one was a Support Vector Classifier trained over the first 24 axis of a PCA.
+The first one was a Support Vector Classifier trained over the first 24 axes of a PCA.
 We then improved our accuracy by switching to a Convolutional Neural Network, trained only on the relevant dataset (consonants, vowels or numerals).
 At last, we trained another CNN on all the dataset, using data-augmentation, to provide a powerful features extractor.
-We then trained one specialised SVC for each type of character over the high levels features provided by this CNN. **With this technique, we achieved an accuracy far superior to the other methods (99.7% for the numerals, 99.5% for the vowels and 94.9% for the consonants.**
+We then trained one specialized SVC for each type of character over the high levels features provided by this CNN. **With this technique, we achieved an accuracy far superior to the other methods (99.7% for the numerals, 99.5% for the vowels and 94.9% for the consonants.**

-That's the end of the series !
-Thank for your attention, and I promise: no more Devanagari characters here ;)
+That's the end of the series!
+Thank for your attention, and I promise no more Devanagari characters here ;)